Rockingham’s strong play on both sides of the football paves the way to victory over McMichael

 MAYODAN – For the first time in well over a year, county football rivals Rockingham and McMichael, squared off in Mid-State Conference action Friday night.

-The Cougars had a great all-around game, scoring on the ground, through the air, and of all gridiron rarities – a pick-six by a defensive tackle that resulted in a touchdown.
-The Cougars defense held up their end of the bargain as well, allowing just one solitary trip to the end zone in a 41-8 victory over the Phoenix March 5.
+The Cougars had a great all-around game, scoring on the ground, through the air, and of all gridiron rarities — a pick-six by a defensive tackle.
+The Cougars defense held up their end of the bargain as well, allowing just one solitary trip to the end zone in a 41-8 victory over the Phoenix.

 The Phoenix were poised to get back in the game following a great kickoff return by freshman Jayden Moore, who moved the ball past the 50 yard line for the best field position of the night.